Eustace Mullins: Early life

-Eustace Clarence Mullins, Jr. was born in Roanoke, Virginia, the third child of Eustace Clarence Mullins (1899–1961) and his wife Jane Katherine Muse (1897–1971).
+Eustace Clarence Mullins Jr. was born on March 9, 1923 in Roanoke, Virginia.
+He was the third child of Eustace Clarence Mullins and his wife Jane Catherine Muse.
 His father was a salesman in a retail clothing store.
-He said he was educated at Ohio State University, New York University, and the University of North Dakota, although the FBI was unable to verify his attendance at any of them, with the exception of one summer session at NYU in 1947.
+In 1934, he moved with his family to Staunton, Virginia.

 In December 1942 he enlisted in the military as a Warrant Officer at Charlottesville, Virginia.
 He was a veteran of the United States Army Air Forces, serving thirty-eight months during World War II.

+He attended Washington and Lee University, from which he graduated in 1949.